fbpx

 A tall gilt bookcase holds a collection of white earthenware pieces chosen for their silhouettes and profiles.

-velvet banquette, antiques
+Blue velvet covered banquette, antiques

 “Travel is one of the most important experiences you can have if you want to be a good designer,” he adds.
 “When you see something in person, you get a sense of the place’s volume and whether it feels intimate or massive.
 I advise young designers to travel—and travel often.
 Save your money and get out there.
 Go to Europe.
 But if you can’t travel, there’s plenty you can find locally.
 Visit museums and historic buildings.
 You’re not going to decorate that way, but you’ll get a sense of history and appropriateness.
 The more you see, the more you build up your repertoire.”